-But, despite the fact that we may not have reached the top, it was such a fantastic day!
+But, even though we may not have reached the top, it was such a fantastic day!
 We even had to ditch our jackets!
 In October!
 In Wales!!

 And the antique halo diamond ring he gave me, was the best thing I could have expected to find at the top of a mountain!
 Don’t you think?

 So we made our way back down the mountain, the most stupidly giddy pair, and back to our cottage.
 From there, we got dressed up and went out for a lovely dinner at the Felin Fach Griffin pub and restaurant.
-They have such cozy leather sofas near a big open fire, and delicious seasonal food which changes daily.
-I even tried some beef tongue which was suprisingly delightful!
+They have such cosy leather sofas near a big open fire and delicious seasonal food which changes daily.
+I even tried some beef tongue which was surprisingly delightful!
 They had made it into a sort of roulade with fresh peas – it just melted in the mouth.

 photo by coolspaces.co.uk